oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/02-setup-policies/setup-policies.md

-   Allow service faas to read repos IN compartment <compartment-name> where request.operation='ListContainerImageSignatures' Allow service faas to {KEY_READ} IN compartment <compartment-name> where request.operation='GetKeyVersion' Allow service faas to {KEY_VERIFY} IN compartment <compartment-name> where request.operation='Verify' Allow dynamic-group <dynamic-name> to manage all-resources in compartment <compartment-name>
+   Allow service faas to read repos IN compartment <compartment-name> where request.operation='ListContainerImageSignatures' Allow service faas to {KEY_READ} IN compartment <compartment-name> where request.operation='GetKeyVersion' Allow service faas to {KEY_VERIFY} IN compartment <compartment-name> where request.operation='Verify' Allow dynamic-group <dynamic-group-name> to manage all-resources in compartment <compartment-name>
    Allow any-user to inspect compartments in compartment <compartment-name>
    Allow any-user to inspect streams in compartment <compartment-name>
    Allow any-user to use stream-push in compartment <compartment-name>